astampoulis/makam-paper-funpearl/makamcode/06-structural.md

 an expression with a concrete type `T` might fail, but synthesizing the type anew could work?

 ADVISOR.
 Exactly, and in that case we have to check that the two types are equal, using `typeq`.
-So we need to change the rule you wrote to apply only in the case where `T` starts with a concrete constructor, rather than when it is an uninstantiated unification variable.
+So we need to change the rule you wrote to apply only in the (analysis) case where `T` starts with a concrete constructor, rather than when it is an uninstantiated unification variable.
+We will then try synthesizing a type and use `typeq` to see whether the two types are equal.

 STUDENT.
 Is that even possible?
 Is there a way in λProlog to tell whether something is a unification variable?